Operation Type

 What This Calculator Does

 This cattle weight gain and feed conversion calculator helps ranchers, feedlot operators, and livestock buyers project feeding period performance and profitability.
-It calculates average daily gain (ADG), feed conversion ratio (FCR), days on feed, total feed consumption, cost of gain per pound, breakeven selling price, and profit or loss per head.
-The tool supports stocker/backgrounder and feedlot finishing operations with 2026 feed prices and cattle market data.
+It calculates average daily gain (ADG), feed conversion ratio (FCR), days on feed, total feed consumption per head, cost of gain per pound, breakeven selling price, and profit or loss per head.
+It supports stocker/backgrounder operations on forage and supplement as well as feedlot finishing programs with grain-based rations.
+Inputs use 2026 feed and cattle market data as defaults.

 The Formula

-Average daily gain (ADG) determines how many days the animal needs to reach target weight.
-Total feed consumed is calculated from average body weight (midpoint of start and target) multiplied by daily intake as a percentage of body weight, multiplied by days on feed.
-Feed conversion ratio (FCR) measures pounds of feed required per pound of gain (lower is better; 6:1 is good for stockers, 5.5:1 for feedlot).
-Cost of gain includes feed, yardage (facility and labor), and health costs divided by total pounds gained.
-Breakeven is the total investment (purchase + feeding costs) divided by sale weight.
+Average daily gain determines the number of days needed to reach target weight.
+Total feed consumed uses the average body weight midpoint between start and end weight, multiplied by daily intake as a percentage of body weight, multiplied by days on feed.
+Feed conversion ratio measures pounds of feed required per pound of gain.
+A lower FCR means more efficient feed use.
+Cost of gain adds feed cost, yardage (pen rental, labor, processing), and health costs, then divides by total pounds gained.
+Breakeven selling price divides total investment (purchase price plus all feeding costs) by sale weight to find the price per pound needed to recover all costs.

 Step-by-Step Example